ibm-cloud-docs/dl/dl-netbond.md

    * When defining the IP range to be used for BGP, select **Manual-select IP**.
    * Choose the IP range that you want to use with this gateway.

-      Ensure that the range you choose is the range that you specified in the NetBond portal.
+      Ensure that the IP range you select matches the range specified in the AT&T NetBond portal.
+Additionally, verify that you are using the correct Primary or Secondary subnet corresponding to the port that you have chosen.
       {: note}

    * In the BGP ASN field, specify the ASN provided by AT&T.